-As a young man he met the top avant-garde artists of Paris (including Picasso) and was soon purchasing works by them all.
-He spent his summers in American artist colonies (such as Provincetown, Mass., and by doing so, he wound up buying works from future art stars well before they way famous.
-He was known for buying against fashion, as he had confidence that the special qualities he saw in various pieces would gain acceptance later.
+As a young man, Chrysler met the top avant-garde artists of Paris and was soon purchasing works by them all.
+He spent his summers in American artist colonies such as Provincetown, Mass., and by doing so, he wound up buying works from future art stars well before they were famous.
+Chrysler would also buy against fashion, as he had confidence that the special qualities he saw in various pieces would gain acceptance later.
 He also had a oceanside neighbor, named Tiffany, who knew a bit about glass.

-Perhaps what's most remarkable is the almost impossible-to-define sense of knowing which one to buy; that is, if you can have only one example of a certain style, if you can have only one item from a certain artist, which one would you pick and why?
-Such judgments are completely subjective, of course, but there are experts who believe that in a lot of art experts believe Walter Chrysler had the knack for getting the right one.
+Perhaps what's most remarkable about Chrysler was the almost impossible-to-define sense of knowing which one to buy; that is, if you can have only one example of a certain artist or certain style, which one would you pick and why?
+Such judgments are completely subjective, of course, but there are experts who believe that in a lot of cases, Walter Chrysler had a knack for getting the right one.